bird-house/flyingpigeon/docs/source/descriptions/weatherregimes.rst

 * subset the selected geographical region
 * selection of month to be analyzed
 * unit conversion to hPa (if necessary)
-* regridding (biliniar) to the grid of observation (if necessary)
+* regridding (bilinear) to the grid of the observation data (if necessary)
-* comuting of pricipal componets for dimension reduction
+* computing of principal components for dimension reduction

 Process identifiers:
 ....................

  * **weatherregimes_reanalyses**
-     to perform weatherregime cluster analyses on predifined datasets of weatherregimes
+     to perform weather regime cluster analyses on pre-defined datasets of weather regimes
  * **weatherregimes_models**
-     to perform weatherregime cluster analyses on climate model data
+     to perform weather regime cluster analyses on climate model data
  * **weatherregimes_projection**
      project trained weather regime clusters on a second dataset